romuald/mypager/README.rst

 Mysql Pager
 ===========

-Colorize output of a mysql command line client
+Mysql Pager is a tool meant to be used with the mysql command line client on unix platforms.

+It's goal is to ease the reading of resultsets, doing 2 things:

+- coloring data (numbers, dates and NULLs)
+- using the less command in case the output don't fit in the terminal

 **TODO**